koskath/arete2/course_content/SC/md_files/Lecture4/lecture_4_slide_11_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Are there other ways to organize production –
+# Are there other ways to organize production –
 Basic Layout-types Why, how?
-Criteria for Basic Type - Characteristics Key Advantage the Key Disadvantage
-Organization
-The production Product layout „line“, „flowshop layout“ High volume production with
-• Layout that uses standardized processing unlearned but specialized workers process operations to achieve smooth, rapid, high- possible volume flow High initial setupcostsand setup
-•
-Linear arrangement of specialized times; thusinflexible workstations to produce a specific product
-The machine Process layout , „job shop layout“ Allows fordifferent productroutings;
-•
-Centers/machines grouped by process they flexibility processes perform Need forrouting, scheduling, and
-(single tasks) •
-Departments (sewing, kitting…) more transportationbetween single universal machinery productionsteps; + setups
-The final Fixed Position Layout Suitable forbig single •
-Product/ project stationary; workers, products/processes product materials, and equipment are moved as „one time“ needed
-•
-Used in projects where the product cannot be moved
-Session 4 -Production and Global Production Networks Slide 11
+There are several basic layout types for organizing production, each with its own characteristics, key advantages and key disadvantages.
+The production, or product, layout—also called a “line” or “flowshop layout”—uses a standardized processing sequence to achieve a smooth, rapid, high-volume flow.
+It typically involves a linear arrangement of specialized workstations to produce a specific product and supports high volume production with relatively unlearned but specialized workers, yet this comes with high initial setup costs and setup times and therefore makes the system inflexible.
+In contrast, a machine or process layout—often referred to as a “job shop layout”—groups centres or machines by the processes they perform, that is, by single tasks such as departments for sewing, kitting and other operations with more universal machinery.
+This allows for different product routings and offers flexibility, but it also creates a need for careful routing and scheduling and leads to more transportation between single production steps, along with additional setups.
+Finally, a fixed position layout is suitable for big single products or projects, where the product or project remains stationary and workers, materials and equipment are moved as needed.
+This kind of layout is used in projects where the product cannot be moved.
+Session 4 - Production and Global Production Networks Slide 11.